Johnson County DUI Bail Information

 Timeline: How Long Until Release?

-• Best Times to Post Bail: Posting bail during regular business hours (Monday-Friday, 9 AM - 5 PM) is generally faster, as more staff are available to process the paperwork.
+- Best Times to Post Bail: Posting bail during regular business hours (Monday-Friday, 8:00 AM - 5:00 PM) may expedite the process, as court staff and bondsmen are more readily available.

 What Happens After Posting Bail

-• What Happens if You Miss Court: If you fail to appear in court, a warrant will be issued for your arrest, and the bail money will be forfeited.
+- What Happens If You Miss Court: If you fail to appear in court, the bail will be forfeited, a warrant will be issued for your arrest, and you may face additional charges.